Ivan Mazepa: Independent Ukraine

 In August 2009, Yushchenko decreed the resuming of a halted construction of an Ivan Mazepa monument in Poltava.
 A monument to Mazepa was to be erected on Slava Square in Kyiv in 2010 to fulfill a decree of Yushchenko.
 In May 2010 Kyiv city civil servants stated the city was ready to establish a monument as soon as the Cabinet of Ukraine would fund this project.
 According to them the situation was similar to other unrealised monuments such as the "Unification Monument" and a monument to Pylyp Orlyk who in 2010 were conceived in 2002 and 2003 but still not built in 2010.
+The monument to Orlyk was unveiled in June 2011, while on 14 October 2015 the Mazepa monument was transported and put on display in Poltava.
 The Poltava City Council on 25 February 2016 voted in favor of the monument.
 On 6 May 2016 President Petro Poroshenko unveiled the Mazepa monument in Poltava.

 The name of the part of Ivan Mazepa Street in Kyiv, which runs past the Pechersk Lavra, was changed to Lavrska Street in July 2010.
 The move was met with protests.
 An exhibition dedicated to Mazepa is active in the Hetmanship Museum in Kyiv.

 Mazepa's portrait is found on the ₴10 (Ukrainian currency) bill.
 Mazepynka, a type of military headwear worn by soldiers of the Ukrainian Sich Riflemen, Galician Army, Ukrainian Insurgent Army and modern-day Armed Forces of Ukraine (since 2015) was named after hetman Ivan Mazepa.

 A church bell originally ordered by Mazepa for a church in his capital Baturyn was discovered in 2015 at the Saint Nicholas Cathedral in the Russian city of Orenburg.
 In 2018 a representative of the Patriarch of Constantinople proclaimed the anathema on Mazepa to be uncanonical, as it had been laid out of political grounds.
 During his visit to Mazepa's former capital of Baturyn in 2019, Ukrainian president Petro Poroshenko compared the hetman to George Washington, Simon Bolivar and Mahatma Gandhi.
 A major exhibition dedicated to Mazepa and his era opened in 2025 in Kyiv Pechersk Lavra.